Mathematics (MATH)

 MATH 898 Master's Thesis (Units: 3)

-Prerequisites: Consent of the instructor and graduate adviser; and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
+Prerequisites: Permission of the instructor and graduate adviser; and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
 ATC and Proposal for Culminating Experience Requirement forms must be approved by the Graduate Division before registration.

 MATH 899 Independent Study (Units: 1-3)